 1. Shoot in RAW Format

 RAW is negative.
-It allows you to adjust color setting, contrast, brightness, shadows without loss of image quality.
+It allows you to adjust the color setting, contrast, brightness, shadows without loss of image quality.
 With this format, you can save even a completely hopeless shot.

 The only caveat, and you will soon get used to the fact that there is not a single step without nuances in photography, is that the RAW format is very heavy.
-Approximately one megapixel in your camera one megabyte in raw format file.
+Approximately one megapixel in your camera one megabyte in the raw format file.

 Accordingly, if your camera has the ability to set the raw + jpg option, pick it up.
 Jpg for selecting photos, raw for processing.

 2. The Camera Shouldn’t Be Necessarily Expensive